coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-2-configuring-node.md

-For optimal connectivity, ensure Port Forwarding is setup for your router.
-Learn to port forward with guides found at [https://portforward.com/how-to-port-forward](https://portforward.com/how-to-port-forward/)

-After completing this guide and setting up your validator, verify port forwarding is working with
+Verify port forwarding is working with

 * [https://www.yougetsignal.com/tools/open-ports/](https://www.yougetsignal.com/tools/open-ports/)
 * or [https://canyouseeme.org](https://canyouseeme.org)

 As an example, for Lighthouse, you would verify ports 9000 and 30303 are reachable.

+For optimal connectivity, ensure Port Forwarding is setup for your router.
+Learn to port forward with guides found at [https://portforward.com/how-to-port-forward](https://portforward.com/how-to-port-forward/)
 {% endhint %}

 #### Optional: Whitelisting Connections